WE SERVICE ALL OF ALASKA • WE DO DEEP FOAM INJECTION & PILINGS INSTALLS

 Geotechnical Engineers have agreed with the above statements and are signing off on this process - this is required for a new buyer to get financing if you were ever to sell your home.
 We will raise your building, it may never be perfect, but we will use mechanical jacks if required after the Deep Foam Injection to raise the building.

-We are the only company in the south of Alaska to have 20 years experience performing Deep Foam Injection.
-We will install Helical & Push Pilings if desired.
+We are the only company in the south of Alaska to share knowledge with applicators and other companies that have 20 and 30 years experience in Deep Injection process.

 Solving The Root Problem of Sunken Concrete Structures